Changissnz/internet_insecurity_of_today/README.md

       newly-arrived immigrants escaping poverty or war.
 The idea of a classless society is actually a whimsical belief when said idea is tried to put to practice.
-However, if the first thing a society wants is gainful change, varying class-based rigidity is always the answer to allow for individuals to come forward with solutions of different light.
+However, if the first thing a society wants is gainful change, varying class-based rigidity is always the answer to enable individuals to come forward with solutions of different light.